pskfyi/commitlint-config-monorepo/README.md

 - In all other contexts, we use capital letters at the beginnings of statements.
 Commits aren't special.

-- Requiring scope provides consistency and discourages haphazard commits that would apply to multiple scopes.
+- Requiring scope provides consistency and discourages haphazard commits that would apply to multiple scopes

-- Types 'revert' and 'perf' both seem to be varieties of refactor, no need for additional types
+- Types 'revert' and 'perf' both are varieties of refactor, no need for additional types

-- Elaborate docs often found in monorepos function more as a scope than a type of update; they can have their own feats, fixes, styles, tests, ci, and builds
+- Elaborate docs, often found in monorepos, function more as a scope than a type; they can have their own feats, fixes, styles, tests, ci, and builds

-- The changing of config files, especially babel and webpack files, is not a 'chore' - a dedicated type is desirable
+- Changing config files, especially babel and webpack files, is not a 'chore' - a dedicated type is desirable

-### Why not use `@commitlint/config-lerna-scopes`?
+### Why not use `@commitlint/config-lerna-scopes` or a similar pattern?

 - Preference for explicit scope naming